Black and Tan

 Dateline...
 Adelaide, SA

-One of Australia's great
+One of Australia's great national characteristics

-national characteristics is political irreverence; an ingrained
+is political irreverence; an ingrained anti-authoritarianism

-consternation of pollsters and pundits alike, we are not a
+and pundits alike, we are not a predictable electorate.
+Our historical

-predictable electorate.
-Our historical origins seem to have left us
+origins seem to have left us somewhat cynical about the processes

-ironic, then, that the very attributes which allow politicians to
+of government.
+It is sadly ironic, then, that the very attributes

-gain ascendancy within the two party system in this country tend, in
+which allow politicians to gain ascendancy within the two party

-the long run, to alienate them almost totally from their original
+system in this country tend, in the long run, to alienate them

-constituents.
-This song of Geoff's, about Mateship and Loyalty, is a
+Geoff's, about Mateship and Loyalty, is a gentle reminder to

 and a Windsor Knot strangles it's collar!